ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

-`None` means anonymous; `Some` is authenticated even with no scopes.
-Claims are read once per protected execution, including cache hits; public operations skip the lookup.
-Scope alternatives use outer OR / inner AND: `[["read", "tenant"], ["admin"]]` requires both `read` and `tenant`, or `admin`.
-Empty `[]` or `[[]]` requires authentication only.
+`None` means anonymous. `Some` means authenticated, even when the claim has no scopes.
+The policy reads claims once per protected execution, including cache hits.
+Public operations skip the lookup.
+In `[["read", "tenant"], ["admin"]]`, a user needs both `read` and `tenant`, or needs `admin`.
+An empty `[]` or `[[]]` requires authentication but no scopes.

-`@policy` is recorded as a deny-only guard, including aliased and namespace-qualified applications.
-Composition and reload succeed, but an operation selecting a guarded coordinate or requiring it through a lookup or `@requires` dependency is rejected before contacting any subgraph.
-A custom policy cannot override this rejection; unrelated operations remain available.
-These checks also apply to `explain(request)`.
+The gateway records `@policy` as a deny-only guard, including aliased and namespace-qualified applications.
+Composition and reload still succeed.
+Before contacting a subgraph, the gateway rejects an operation that selects a guarded coordinate or depends on one through a lookup or `@requires`.
+A custom policy cannot override this rejection.
+Unrelated operations remain available.
+The same checks apply to `explain(request)`.

-The helper checks every potentially selected protected field, including possible interface implementations, and rejects the **whole operation** on failure.
-Denials and claims failures return generic messages.
+The helper checks every protected field that the operation could select, including fields on possible interface implementations.
+If any check fails, it rejects the whole operation.
+Denials and claim failures return generic messages.

-Schemas with `@authenticated` or `@requiresScopes` still require an operation policy at startup.
-A schema containing only `@policy` needs no policy configuration.
-Custom policies can inspect `operation.securityRequirements`, which identify protected types and fields; use `OperationPolicy.Reject()` unless an explicit reason is safe to return to clients.
+Schemas with `@authenticated` or `@requiresScopes` require an operation policy at startup.
+A schema that contains only `@policy` needs no policy configuration.
+Custom policies can inspect `operation.securityRequirements`, which identify protected types and fields.
+Use `OperationPolicy.Reject()` unless the rejection reason is safe to return to clients.

 ## Introspection and remote errors